- NEW SOUTH WALES

 The Centre also facilitates student placements across all health disciplines, in some of Australia’s most remote communities.
 The MICRRH also provides activities under the Commonwealth funded PHCRED Program, and undertakes research addressing the Centre’s key areas of focus.

-Southern Queensland Rural Health is one of ARHEN’s newest members.
-It was created in April 2017 when the Federal Government announced details of the expanded Rural Health Multidisciplinary Training Program which addresses health workforce maldistribution in rural and remote locations.
+Southern Queensland Rural Health was created in April 2017 when the Federal Government expanded the Rural Health Multidisciplinary Training Program.

 SQRH is a joint venture between the University of Queensland, the University of Southern Queensland, Darling Downs Hospital and Health Service and South West Hospital and Health Service.
 SQRH has its main base in Toowoomba with a broad footprint from the food bowl of the Lockyer Valley west of Ipswich, across regional and rural Darling Downs to the remote outback regions of South West Queensland to the SA/NT border.

 SQRH is led by Assoc Prof Geoff Argus, a clinical psychologist with broad experience at senior levels across the public, private and community health sectors.
 As well as its base in Toowoomba, an additional main training site is planned for Charleville to service outback Southern Queensland.
 Initial activities to promote interprofessional education, collaboration and practice and telehealth enabled support will be centred around integrated student-led chronic disease management clinics.

 The University of South Australia Department of Rural Health (DRH) is a regional multi-disciplinary school of health science based in Whyalla.

 The DRH comprises a team of experienced health professionals and support staff who work together with a range of stakeholders in regional, rural and remote communities.